Norwin School District

 If you have checked Skyward Family Access and your child's bus information is not listed, call:

 Questions regarding transportation for field trips or sporting events?

 Contact the Office of Athletics and Student Activities @ x1250

 GENERAL GUIDELINES FOR NORWIN BUS TRANSPORTATION

-The Norwin School District Policy Number 810 provides for the transportation of resident students in grades one through twelve to and from school.
+The Norwin School District Policy 810 provides for the transportation of resident students in grades 1 through 12 to and from school.
 This same policy provides transportation to Kindergarten children one-way only; mid-day transportation remains the responsibility of parents/guardians.
 The district does not provide buses for pre-school.
 School transportation is a privilege that may be removed for behaviors that are persistent, unacceptable or present a safety concern.
 Below are some of the bus laws and regulations to help you better understand how transportation operates with the hopes our service can be most effective.
-You will also find information regarding busing in the Regulations on Student Rights Responsibilities and Discipline at the High School, in the Student Handbook at the Middle School (page 17) and in the Parent/Student Handbook for elementary students only (page 3).
+You will also find information regarding busing in the HS Student Handbook , in the Student Handbook at the Middle School (page 17) and in the Parent/Student Handbook for elementary students only (page 3).

 BUS STOP GUIDELINES

 Children should report for the bus ten (10) minutes ahead of the scheduled pick-up time and stand in the designated area.
 There is to be no shouting, running or game-playing while waiting for the bus.
 Students should be respectful of the property and privacy of those persons who may live at or near the bus stop.
 All school rules and regulations apply at the bus stop as well as on the bus.
 When exiting the bus, students should go directly to their homes.
 Misbehavior upon exiting the bus is also subject to disciplinary action.